mbland/go-script-bash/CONTRIBUTING.md

 - Keep all files 80 characters wide.
 (Yes, the maintainer is a dinosaur who likes viewing files side-by-side in a 161-column terminal window.)
 - Indent using two spaces.
-- Enclose all variables in double quotes when used:
-  - to avoid having them interpreted as glob patterns (unless the variable contains a glob pattern).
+- Enclose all variables in double quotes when used to avoid having them interpreted as glob patterns (unless the variable contains a glob pattern) and to avoid word splitting when the value contains spaces.
+Both scenarios can introduce errors that often prove difficult to diagnose.
-  - since a variable value may contain spaces.
-Without the quotes, the string may be split apart into separate arguments, rendering it useless.
-THIS IS ESPECIALLY IMPORTANT when the variable is used to generate a glob pattern, since spaces may appear in a path value.
+  - **This is especially important when the variable is used to generate a glob pattern**, since spaces may appear in a path value.
-  - Exception: See below regarding `[[ ]]` conditions.
+  - If the variable itself contains a glob pattern, make sure to set `IFS=$'\n'` before using it so that the pattern itself and any matching file names containing spaces are not split apart.
+  - Exceptions: Quotes are not required within math contexts, i.e. `(( ))` or
+    `$(( ))`, and must not be used for variables on the right side of the `=~` operator.
 - Enclose all string literals in single quotes.
   - Exception: If the string contains an apostrophe, use double quotes.
 - Use quotes around variables and literals even inside of `[[ ]]` conditions.